Location: A small village on the Caribbean mountain slobes close to Limon in Costa Rica

 At 8am your day starts with a trip into the jungle to start accumulating data, conducting research and other agreed projects.

-There are also days that you will stay on the project area to work in the vegetable garden, build a tree nursery, investigate collected bugs, make an inventory of the butterflies or for example make chocolate from the cacao you collected.
+There are also days that you will stay on the project area to work in the organic vegetable garden, build a tree nursery, investigate collected bugs, make an inventory of the butterflies or for example make chocolate from the cacao you collected.

 Lunch is at 12.30 after which the afternoon is spent usually processing data, analyzing the trap cam video’s, determine the collected dung-beetles or frog pictures, writing up research or working in the garden.